nickcollins/zinal/README.md

    `ui.rkt`.
  - In the long run, a macro system for zinal ought to be built, at which point all the actual ents can be stored in the database itself, making zinal's logic more powerful and abstract while also removing clutter and boilerplate from it.

-The zinal logic is pretty large and complex.
-The best place to start is probably `db.rkt` - it's the best documented, it's the interface between the two most complex parts of zinal (the sql db impl and the ent layer), and it represents an abstract description of zinal's "grammar".

 # Contact and Contributing